-Nicodemus says, “We have a plan to retrieve the colossus from the Dreaming, but it requires bringing it to a specific location.”
+Nicodemus says, “We have a plan to restore the colossus’ memories, but it requires bringing it to a specific location.”
 He looks meaningfully at Han.
 Han curses, then nods.
 Nicodemus continues.
 “Then our first priority after the convocation ends will be to regain control of the colossus.
-We still have a few of the prototype golems that were put away for a rainy day, and if we can’t find a way to restore the mind of the colossus, we can always try implanting one of the other
+We still have a few of the prototype golems that were put away for a rainy day, and if we can’t find a way to restore the mind of the colossus, we can always try implanting one of the other golems’ minds.”

-Nicodemus pauses to ask ‘Leone’ if he would be able to manually control the colossus, in the event that had no mind implated at all.
+Nicodemus pauses to ask ‘Leone’ if he would be able to manually control the colossus, in the event that had no mind implanted at all.

 Grappa stammered, then said “No, that would be too much for me.”

 Nicodemus replied that they would keep Leone on hand just in case, to help them at least slow the thing down.
 He then asked for a dossier of vulnerable points to target, and said it might be time to start coming up with fall-back options if the new colossus minds won’t work.

 Cula chimed in, claming, “I could probably find out what enclave Kasvarina is in.
 I just need to know what resources I can bring in for the rescue.”

 Nic held up a hand.
 “We’re not making any plans until we know who’s still on our side.”
 He asked if anyone had any other pressing business, and when no one answered, he suggested they all get a filling breakfast.